 One of the hottest trends in the education world today is flexible seating in the classroom.
-We know you’ve heard about it, seen millions of pictures on Instagram and Facebook or seen it on your Pinterest feed.
+We know you’ve heard about it, seen millions of pictures on social media.

 We all know that pictures taken of classrooms to post online are often times staged (aka….you won’t see any messy papers jammed in the desk, pencils on the floor, and all the books in the library are perfectly placed and color coordinated.)

 This blog post is as real as it gets!
 You’ll get to see our classroom in action and a true picture of how we implemented flexible seating.
 We’ll share with you 10 mistakes teachers make when starting flexible seating and how to avoid them!
 Make sure to grab the FREE parent letter below as well.